jahpgm/tserver/README.md

 TSERVER_WEBAPP_MAPS=[{"alias":"some_alias", "dir":"actual/dir"}]
 ```

-You can also specify a config file to configure the server and web app:
+You can also specify a config file to override any settings in the environment:
 ```javascript
 {
 	"server":